Oscar E. Bland: Federal judicial service

 Bland was nominated by President Warren G. Harding on March 2, 1923, to an Associate Judge seat on the United States Court of Customs Appeals (United States Court of Customs and Patent Appeals from March 2, 1929) vacated by Associate Judge Marion De Vries.
 He was confirmed by the United States Senate on March 3, 1923, and received his commission the same day.
 His service terminated on December 1, 1947, due to his retirement.

 Later career and death

-Following his retirement from the federal bench, Bland resumed the private practice of law in Washington, D.C., where he died August 3, 1951.
+Following his retirement from the federal bench, Bland resumed the private practice of law in Washington, D.C., where he died August 3, 1951, at the age of 73.
 He was interred in Fort Lincoln Cemetery in Washington, D.C.